 Demand flexibility measures are increasingly important for California as a means to integrate buildings with a changing electrical grid.
-Increasing photovoltaic (PV) supply, both distributed and utility-scale, and wind generation coupled with building demand patterns on the grid has created challenges during late afternoon and early evening hours.
-Consequently, technologies that effectively shift load to periods when renewable output is available tend to contribute to increased grid resilience and reduce the amount of renewables that need to be curtailed.
+Increasing photovoltaic (PV) supply, both distributed and utility-scale, and wind generation coupled with building demand patterns on the grid has created challenges during late afternoon and early evening hours during certain times of the year.
+Additionally, the ever-growing penetration of renewable generation has contributed to increasing curtailment of renewables during the middle of the day, when photovoltaic output is highest.
+Consequently, technologies that effectively shift load to periods when renewable output is available tend to contribute to increased grid resilience and reduce the amount of renewables that need to be curtailed, which is an increasingly growing issue in California.

 The grid integration measure is a cross-cutting measure with relevance for single family, multifamily, and nonresidential market sectors.
 This report focuses on single family applications but includes some discussion of how the measures might be affected when applied to other market sectors.
 Single family targeted applications include batteries, heat pump water heater (HPWH) load shifting, heating, ventilation, and air conditioning (HVAC) load shifting, and home energy management systems (HEMS).
 These proposed submeasures were all developed as compliance options for the residential sector.
+Compliance options differ from mandatory or prescriptive requirements in that they represent an alternative approach for achieving compliance with the Title 24, Part 6 energy standards as a means to increase compliance flexibility.
+These submeasures would impact the Total Energy Design Rating (EDR) which would provide credits for reducing photovoltaic system sizing but would not be available for tradeoff against building energy efficiency measures.

 For clarity, changes to code language for each submeasure are presented in isolation, not in combination with other submeasures.